 - Allows the images to start working for you by increasing your profile

 Ever been caught out not having images of your artwork in the right format, resolution or size when needed?
 Have images of your artwork ever appeared in print with the wrong colours or looked dull and flat?

 You are an artist – why should you need to worry about file sizes, colour profiles, resolution and formats?

 Let me take the stress away.
-Once the images are archived, I can provide ‘on demand’ service so that whenever you are asked to supply an image for any purpose, simply send me the details and I will take care of it.
+Once the images are archived, I can provide ‘on demand’ service so that whenever you are asked to supply an image for any purpose, simply let me know, provide the details and I will take care of it.

 Galleries, museums and individual artists with entire collections that need to be digitised, please get in touch.
 Work can often be carried out on site and depending on the number of images, level of accessibility etc. can be a cost effective option.

-If you have a large number of transparencies or slides needing digitisation, these can be sent to me and be returned once capture is complete but please remember to take out adequate insurance to cover them whilst in transit!
-Digitised images will then be available at whatever size or resolution needed.
+Large numbers of transparencies or slides that need digitisation can be sent to me by arrangement and will be returned once capture is complete but please remember to take out adequate insurance to cover them whilst in transit!
+Digitised images will then be archived and available at whatever size or resolution is needed, as with photographs.